-Software developer with an extensive experience implementing fast secure multiparty protocols focusing on machine learning.
+Software developer with extensive experience implementing fast secure multiparty protocols focusing on machine learning.
 Anders holds a PhD in cryptography from Aarhus University where the research focus was efficient and practical solutions that utilize secure multiparty computation protocols for machine learning tasks.

 Tomas is an expert in application of secure multiparty computation (MPC).
 Tomas has specialized on matematical programming useing MPC e.g. Linear Programming (LP Problems).
 He is co-founder of Partisia and has worked with designing and implementing MPC protocols for advanced benchmarking.
 Privious work includes an position as assistant professor in cryptography at University of Aarhus.

 Janus is an expert in application of secure multiparty computation and secure computation in general.
 Janus has been working as senior security architect at the Alexandra Institute prior to joining Sepior.
 Janus received the PhD degree from Aarhus University in 2009.
 Janus is the author of a number of fun iOS applications.